Pennsylvania counties must count undated ballots; Dept. of State guidance

-(WHTM) – The Pennsylvania Department of State, which oversees state-wide elections, has issued guidance telling counties to count undated or misdated mail-in ballots that arrived prior to the election night deadline.
+(WHTM) – The Pennsylvania Department of State, which oversees statewide elections, has issued guidance telling counties to count updated or misdated mail-in ballots that arrived prior to the election night deadline.

 The guidance comes amid a tightening Pennsylvania U.S. Senate primary between Mehmet Oz and Dave McCormick that is likely headed to a recount.